Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: Introduction

-In a Bayesian model we are interested in the posterior $\mathbb{P}(\theta \mid x_1,\ldots,x_n)$ where $\theta$ consists of the set $\{\phi_1,...,\phi_n\}$ and $\{f_1,...,f_L\}$, all of which are probability vectors.
-One can obtain point estimates of the parameters using an EM algorithm or the posterior using MCMC procedures; there are also variational approaches to compute the posterior.
-The finite mixture model we stated is an example of an admixture model; the most popular admixture model is the latent Dirichlet allocation (LDA) model \cite{blei, Pritchard945}.
+The finite mixture model we stated is an example of a finite admixture model; the most popular finite admixture model is the latent Dirichlet allocation (LDA) model \cite{blei, Pritchard945}.
 A classic application of an admixture model is a generative process for documents.
-Consider a document as a collection of words; the LDA model posits that each document is a mixture of a small number of topics, and that these latter can be modeled by a multinomial distribution on the presence of a word in the topic.
+Consider a document as a collection of words; LDA posits that each document is a mixture of a small number of topics, and that these latter can be modeled by a multinomial distribution on the presence of a word in the topic.
 The hierarchical Dirichlet process \cite{teh}, and generalizations thereof, may be considered as the natural nonparametric counterpart of the LDA model.